CEGISrepository/GIS-Templates-for-CEGIS-States/Karnataka/README.md

 ### Date of update and source of the shapefiles
 - All shapefiles taken from [Karnataka GIS](https://kgis.ksrsac.in/kgis/downloads.aspx)
+- Information was sourced in February 2024.
+If this repository is being viewed on a later date then kindly cross-check if any administrative re-organization has taken place before using the files.

 ## Known Issues
-For Hobli level, districts Kalaburgi and Belagavi do not have shapefiles.
+- For Hobli level and Village, districts Kalaburgi and Belagavi do not have shapefiles.
+- Combination shapefiles with MLA/MP constituencies are not available because their boundaries don't exactly overlap with other admin boundaries (district/sub-district/hobli/village)